-- £52 per year for every £250 of capital /savings held in excess of £4000.
-(A calculation very similar to that undertaken by DWP and Local Councils when assessing benefits).
+- £52 per year for every £500 of capital /savings held in excess of £4000.
+(A calculation very similar to that undertaken by DWP and Local Councils when assessing applicants for some benefits).

 - Regular grants received from other charities.

-- Net housing costs (rent or mortgage) and Council Tax after deducting any relevant benefit received.
+- Net housing costs (rent or mortgage) and Council Tax the applicant has to pay after taking into account any relevant benefits or reductions received.

 - Factoring costs, if applicable, up to a maximum of £1200 per year.

-- Where the applicant receives Attendance Allowance, Personal Independence Payments (Daily Living) or Disability Living Allowance (Care) we make allowances for any care costs incurred such as home help, gardener and other care costs.
-Further allowances are made against PIP (Mobility) or DLA(Mobility).
+- Where the applicant receives Attendance Allowance, Personal Independence Payments (Daily Living) or Disability Living Allowance (Care) and incurs care costs such as home help, gardener and other care costs we make allowances for these.
+Further travel allowances are made against Attendance Allowance, PIP (Mobility) or DLA(Mobility).

-Please note that the Society is unlikely to admit any applicant, or continue to support any beneficiary, who is subject to any bankruptcy / sequestration / voluntary agreement arrangements unless their trustee is willing to provide written assurance that charitable payments made by the Society will be disregarded in their calculations.
-The Society's payments are considerd to be made for the personal benefit of the beneficiary, not for her creditors.
+Please note that in addition to the above criteria, the Society is unlikely to admit any applicant (or continue to support any beneficiary) who is subject to any bankruptcy / sequestration / voluntary agreement arrangements unless the person administering the process provides a written assurance that charitable payments made by the Society will be disregarded in their calculations.
+This is because the Society intends it's payments to be made for the personal benefit of the beneficiary, not for her creditors.